chuangzhu/nixos-xlnx/README.md

 ## Disclaimer

 Zynq, ZynqMP, Zynq UltraScale+ MPSoC, Vivado, Vitis, PetaLinux are trademarks of Xilinx, Inc. This project is not endorsed by nor affiliated with Xilinx, Inc.

+MIT license only applies to the files in this repository, not to the packages built with it.
+Licenses for patches in this repository are otherwise specified.